cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

     - To preserve monotonicity, a proposer might need to wait until its clock reads a time greater than the timestamp of the previous block;

-- A validator only prevotes for *timely* blocks, that is, blocks whose timestamps are considered *timely* (compared to the original Tendermint consensus, a check is added to line 23).
+- A validator only prevotes for a block if its timestamp is considered `timely` (compared to the original algorithm, a check is added to line 23).
-If the block proposed in a round is considered *untimely*, the validator prevotes `nil` (line 26):
+Otherwise, the validator prevotes `nil` (line 26):

-    - Validators register the time at which they received `Proposal` messages, in order to evaluate the *timely* predicate;
+    - Validators register the time at which they received `Proposal` messages, in order to evaluate the `timely` predicate;

-    - Blocks that are re-proposed because they received `2f+1 Prevotes` in a previous round (line 28) are not subject to the *timely* predicate, as they have already been evaluated as *timely* at a previous round.
+    - Blocks that are re-proposed because they received `2f+1 Prevotes` in a previous round (line 28) are not subject to the `timely` predicate, as their timestamps have already been evaluated at a previous round.

-The more complex change proposed regards blocks that can be re-proposed in multiple rounds.
-The current solution improves the [first version of the specification][algorithm_v1] (that never had been implemented) by simplifying the way this situation is handled, from a recursive reasoning regarding valid blocks that are re-proposed.

 The full solution is detailed and formalized in the [Protocol Specification][algorithm] document.